-Meet Lauren Roman, a New Hampshire based interior designer and founder of Lauren Roman Interiors.
+Meet Lauren Roman, a New Hampshire-based interior designer and founder of Lauren Roman Interiors.
 The daughter of a craftsman, Lauren grew up with an awareness of how things are constructed not only to work to their greatest potential but also to look their best.
 Now, with over fifteen years of experience in residential and commercial design, a Bachelor of Science in Interior Design from Wentworth Institute of Technology, an NCIDQ certification, and many years of project managing in the field, she calls on both her analytical and artistic roots in all she does.

 With every project, no matter the scale, Lauren honors the client’s vision and needs, budget, and timeline first and foremost.
 She collaborates with architects and the trades, works through every detail, and brings passion, knowledge, and timelessness to all she does: from new-build to renovation to quick color and finish consulting.

 Davis Frame Company recently collaborated with Lauren on the Lakes Region Parade of Homes Tour a spectacular Lakes Region event that showcases newly built and remodeled homes.
 One of our client’s timber frame homes was featured, and it won 6 awards!
 Much of the credit goes to Key-Day Builders and to Lauren who helped the clients finish the interior decor of their home.
-There were many other awesome subcontractors who added special touches and unique features to the project.
+There were many other exceptional subcontractors who added special touches and unique features to the project.

 We also got to work with Lauren during the photoshoot for the timber frame home and she really has a knack for details and staging.
 Not only did she do an amazing job decorating our client’s beautiful timber frame home, but she is also personable, bubbly, and very easy to talk to.
 With her chic style and kindness, I can see why many homeowners choose to work with her.